apache/sling-site/src/main/jbake/content/documentation/development/logging.md

 | `org.apache.sling.commons.log.file` | undefined | Sets the log file to which log messages are written.
 If this property is empty or missing, log messages are written to `System.out`. |
 | `org.apache.sling.commons.log.file.number` | 5 | The number of rotated files to keep. |
 | `org.apache.sling.commons.log.file.size` | '.'yyyy-MM-dd | Defines how the log file is rotated (by schedule or by size) and when to rotate.
 See the section *Log File Rotation* below for full details on log file rotation. |

+Note that any log writer config should not refer to same log file which is referred in global config i.e.
+OSGi config pid for `org.apache.sling.commons.log.LogManager`

 See the section *Log File Rotation* below for full details on the `org.apache.sling.commons.log.file.size` and `org.apache.sling.commons.log.file.number` properties.